bhaijery/BABAHACKER1/README.md

-This project is tested with BrowserStack.' without quotes.
+This project is tested with BrowserStack.